Ivesqui/Ivesqui/README.md

 # **Welcome** 👋 , I'm Christian Estupiñan.

-I'm a full stack developer based in Ecuador EC 🇪🇨, specializing in building exceptional API and websites, and everything in between.
+I'm a full stack developer currently based in Ecuador EC 🇪🇨, specializing in building exceptional API and websites, and everything in between.

 ## Tech Stack 🛠